 The following table lists the options to indicate how the geographic information was determined.
-Note to the reader: This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
-Users of OpenRTB should keep in synch with updates to the QAG values as published on IAB.net.
+Notes to the reader:

-Value Description
+- This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
+Users of OpenRTB should keep in synch with updates to the QAG values as published on IAB.net. - Version 2.2 of the spec added distinct values for Mobile and Tablet.
+Any implementing exchange and bidder should co-ordinate dependencies on transmitting or receiving the new values.
+It is recommended that any bidder adding support for 2.2 treat a value of 1 as an acceptable alias of 4 & 5.

-1 Mobile/Tablet
+Value Description Note

-2 Personal Computer
+1 Mobile/Tablet Version 2.0.

-3 Connected TV
+2 Personal Computer Version 2.0